• Skip to primary navigation

 (2) Bring together a diverse interdisciplinary group of researchers, students, resource managers and others interested in the Catskills;

-(3) Explore the impacts of climate change, invasive species and other environmental stressors on water quality, biodiversity and ecosystem health; and
+(3) Explore the impacts of environmental stressors on water quality, biodiversity, and ecosystem health; and

 (4) Stimulate discussion and promote collaborative efforts that address data gaps and environmental issues affecting the region.